Agent skills

 Let your agents inspect, search, and evaluate their own history.

-thirdeye ships two Claude-Code-format skills so the agents you trace can also use their history.
+thirdeye ships four Claude-Code-format skills so the agents you trace can also use their history.
 Installed once into a repo, they're discoverable by Claude Code, Cursor, and any other client that reads the .agents/skills/ or .claude/skills/ conventions.

 The bundled skills